Problem

 Website strategy

-To tidy up the years of development and iterations of the ANU CoL website, we redefined the user journey and identified key pages through a website strategy session - arranging page titles on paper and sorting them to design an optimal sitemap.
+To tidy up years of development and quick-fix iterations, I redefined the user journey through a website strategy session - identifying pages on paper and sorting them to adhere to user experience best practices.

 Content type audit